singhvisha/Employee-Attrition-Prediction/README.md

 # Employee-Attrition-Prediction

-It is ML based project that predicts the Employee Attrition.This project was implemented during Traning cum Internship by *Consulting & Analytic Club IIT-Gawhati*.
+It is ML based project that predicts the Employee Attrition.This project was implemented during Traning  by *Consulting & Analytic Club IIT-Gawhati*.
 This project was hosted on Kaggle as Hackathon.It is solemly based different ML approach to predict the employee Atrrition.

 **Dataset** : *IBM DataSet*